horacioh/talks/design-systems-for-developers.md

 ## Bio

-I’m a designer and developer from Panama living in Barcelona.
-I love to build products and help designers and developer learn from each other.
-Senior coach, dad of 1 and husband.
+Designer, Developer & Coach from Panama living in Barcelona.
+I love to build products and help designers and developers learn from each other.
+Dad of the princess Daniela and husband.

 ## references